 Symptoms and Diagnosis of Nummular Eczema

-Symptoms of nummular eczema may include but are not limited to:
+Symptoms of nummular eczema may include:

-- Lesions on the limbs and torso
+- Well-defined lesions (often coin-shaped) on the limbs and torso

 - Itching and burning sensation on affected areas